derailed/k9s_site/_topics/bench.markdown

 K9s integrates [Hey](https://github.com/rakyll/hey) from the brilliant and super talented [Jaana Dogan](https://github.com/rakyll). `Hey` is a CLI tool to benchmark HTTP endpoints similar to AB bench.
 This preliminary feature currently supports benchmarking port-forwards and services (Read the paint on this is way fresh!).

 To setup a port-forward, you will need to navigate to the PodView, select a pod and a container that exposes a given port.
-Using `SHIFT-F` a dialog comes up to allow you to specify a local port to forward.
+Using `SHIFT-F` a dialog comes up to allow you to specify a local port to forward to.
 Once acknowledged, you can navigate to the PortForward view (alias `pf`) listing out your active port-forwards.
 Selecting a port-forward and using `CTRL-B` will run a benchmark on that HTTP endpoint.
 To view the results of your benchmark runs, go to the Benchmarks view (alias `be`).
 You should now be able to select a benchmark and view the run stats details by pressing `<ENTER>`.
 NOTE: Port-forwards only last for the duration of the K9s session and will be terminated upon exit.

 Initially, the benchmarks will run with the following defaults: